-Saving Syria: keeping war-torn culture alive
+Saving Syria: Keeping war-torn culture alive

 Destruction and displacement -- that's the story of Syria today.
 Paul Kennedy talks with three Syrians who believe in other Syrias, with stories about love, and laughter, and the smells of jasmine and tarragon.
 Maamoun Abdulkarim risks his life rescuing stolen ancient artefacts.
 Ghada Alatrash translates the work of poets still coping with life in Syria.
 And journalist Alia Malek writes about the history of Syria through the story of her family.
-Each talks about the responsibility they feel toward saving the Syria they know, and their fears that those stories might soon disappear.
+Each talks about the responsibility they feel toward saving the Syria they know, and their fears that those stories might soon disappear. **This episode originally aired March 24, 2017.

 The war in Syria is still very much a reality despite having fallen out of the news cycle.
 The flow of refugees fleeing Syria has slowed to a mere trickle.
 So there's a sense that all is calm, and possibly even improving, inside the country.
 But millions of Syrians remain displaced and living in precarious conditions.
 When life is desperate, art, poetry and culture are far down the list of concerns for most people.
 However, many Syrians feel that it is precisely art and poetry and treasures from the past that will keep Syrians anchored to their homeland and their culture.